Xghayor/Portfolio/READme.md

 ### Usage
-O
-pen the cloned project folder and navigate to the index.html file.
+Open the cloned project folder and navigate to the index.html file.
 Double-click on the file to open it in your web browser.
 This will display the project's HTML and CSS content.

 ### Customization